PersonofNote/voice-assistant/README.md

 `sudo apt install flac`

 For some reason, the line `import sounddevice` got rid of about a hundred ALSA library errors.

+When setting up the .system script, need to specify default audio card or alsa will choke.
+Follow [instructions here](https://www.alsa-project.org/wiki/Setting_the_default_device) for simplest solution